stencila/stencila/README.md

 ##Installation

 Right now all that is available is a C++ code library.
 You can download that and play with that if you like.
-We'll be releasing packages for [Python](http://python.org), [R](http://r-project.org) and other languages soon.
+We are currenly working on packages for [Python](http://python.org), [R](http://r-project.org) and other languages soon.

 ##Licence